florgon/api/docs/API_ERROR_CODES.md

 # API.
 - 40 [API_INVALID_REQUEST]
 - - One or more of your params has been not found inside request, please read more about requested method and it params.
+- 41 [API_NOT_IMPLEMENTED]
+- - Method that you requested is not implemented yet.

 # Email confirmation.
 - 50 [CFT_INVALID_TOKEN]